JamesnetGroup/leagueoflegends-wpf/README-EN.md

 ## Features
 - You can learn how to implement WPF projects correctly.
-- You can learn how to deploy directly without relying on commercial components.
+- You can learn how to implement design areas directly without relying on commercial components.
+- You can directly implement MVVM patterns to gain a deeper understanding of WPF.

 ## Development
 - .NET 6.0